NicolasSerranoGarcia/DeskUp/source/README.md

-# 🧩 DeskUp — Internal Architecture and Flow
+# DeskUp internal functioning

 DeskUp is organized into three main layers:

-- **Frontend**: high-level orchestration of window and workspace operations.
+- **Frontend**: GUI of window and workspace operations.
 - **Core**: backend initialization and management logic.
 - **Backend**: platform-specific implementations for Windows